Skip to content

 embed_cover_art(image_path="/path/to/cover_Artist - Title.jpg", targets=["/path/to/Artist - Title.wav"])

-WAV files: Keep the cover image file alongside the audio — Rekordbox cannot import cover art from WAV tags, so the user needs the image colocated for manual import.
+WAV files: Keep the cover image file alongside the audio — Rekordbox cannot read cover art from WAV tags, so the user needs the image colocated for manual import into Rekordbox.
+The embedded tag is still written.
 For other formats (FLAC, MP3, AIFF), clean up the downloaded image after embedding.

 Step 4: Move loose tracks